🎓 Pensions Academy Lesson 8

 2. You may get more choice in where your pension is invested

-The range of investment options in legacy workplace pensions may be more limited than a personal pension, where you can choose how you want your money invested.
-For example, with a personal pension you may be able to select a provider that offers access to a socially responsible funds, allowing you to choose investments that are more aligned to your values.
+The range of investment options in legacy workplace pensions may be more limited than a personal pension, where you can choose how you want your money to be invested.
+For example, with a personal pension you may be able to select a provider that offers access to socially responsible funds, allowing you to choose investments that are more aligned to your values. 🌍

 3. Account management is easier with fewer pots